-- A family history of substance abuse
+- A family history of substance abuse.

-- A mental or behavioral health condition, such as depression, anxiety or attention-deficit/hyperactivity disorder (ADHD)
+- A mental or behavioral health condition, such as depression, anxiety or attention-deficit/hyperactivity disorder (ADHD).

-- Impulsive behavior
+- Impulsive or risk-taking behavior.

-- A history of traumatic events, such as experiencing a car accident or being a victim of abuse
+- A history of traumatic events, such as seeing or being in a car accident or experiencing abuse.

-- Low self-esteem or feelings of social rejection
+- Low self-esteem or feelings of social rejection.

 Negative consequences of teen drug abuse might include: